EmeraldSysDev/birthdaydb-plugin/README.md

 # birthdaydb-plugin
-Better birthdays plugin that saves in the cloud
+Better birthdays plugin that saves in the cloud.